Now, Nextcloud and ownCloud are similar in so many ways that it often confuses people.

-In contrast, Nextcloud’s enterprise services start at 3600 Euro for a team of 100 users.
+In contrast, Nextcloud’s premium services start at 95.50 Euro (per user per year) for a team of 100 users.

 Of course, it all comes down to your preferences on what you are looking for.

-The availability of apps to extend the functionality of Nextcloud or ownCloud plays an important role in helping you choose the best for your use case.
+The availability of apps to extend the functionality of Nextcloud or ownCloud plays an important role in helping you decide the best for your use case.

 At least, depending on what I look for on a collaboration platform — I couldn’t find anything similar on ownCloud.